AshwinDisa/AshwinDisa.github.io/_projects/project92.md

 ### Inverse Kinemtics
 Given the end-effector positions in x, y, z, the goal is to estimate the joint angles.
-This was done using analytical/geometric approach.
-The 4 dof problem of broken down into a 3-link planar chain (for q2, q3, q4) and a yaw (for q1) problem.
+This was done using analytical/geometrical approach.
+The 4 dof problem is broken down into a 3-link planar chain (for q2, q3, q4) and a yaw (for q1) problem.
 The algorithm makes sure that the end-effector joint always faces down rather an arbitrary orientation, which makes pick/place easier.
 The following code snippet shows the code to calculate the joint angles.

 ```
 def inverse_kinematics(self, xe, ye, ze, gamma):